mbforbes/beautyplot/README.md

 What I have now might also be too specific (I'm only plotting `errorbar` graphs currently).

-I may in the future do some digging to detect more information about the
+I may in the future do some digging to detect more information about the figure at hand and do specific adjustments based on that.
+For now, it just does the same thing no matter what you've plotted.

 0. Make sure major and minor ticks are specified correctly.
 Check out:
    - [example](http://matplotlib.org/examples/pylab_examples/major_minor_demo1.html)